 The highest grade Zhu Ye Qing that we have ever tasted with a rich, creamy and sugar peas sweet character The very first pluckings of the year from 50+ year-old heirloom cultivar tea bushes.

-We have been tasting Zhu Ye Qing Green for nearly 20 years but I have never selected this tea for Mei Leaf because I often find it too green and astringent - it mostly reminds me of raw leaf rather than a crafted tea despite its huge popularity and high prices.
-To be honest, I had almost given up on this famous Sichuan Green and figured it was just not to my tastes.
+We have been tasting Zhu Ye Qing Green for nearly 20 years, but I have never selected this tea for Mei Leaf because I often find it too green and astringent - it mostly reminds me of raw leaf rather than a crafted tea despite its huge popularity and high prices.
+To be honest, I had almost given up on this famous Sichuan Green and figured it was just not to my taste.

 But we pushed further and reached deeper into the inner circle of tea aficionados in Emei, Sichuan to try to see if there was a version that we could swoon over and in 2021 we found this producer.
 One taste and I was smitten.
 Yes, it has all of the verdant, bright and Spring-like notes that I wanted but this is balanced with a rich brothiness, a smooth creaminess and an ability to be brewed hard without any of that persistent astringency.

 Then I found out the price and the background of this tea (we always try to taste blind).
 This is an early pluck of the year and highly prized for their more gentle and brothy nature.
 More importantly (in my view) is that this tea is made from the Laochuan Qunti Zhong variety - this is the heirloom variety of the Bashu region (the old name of the area encompassing Sichuan).
 I am convinced that this variety makes all the difference, creating the spectacular balance of this tea.